Heya, time for an update!

 Infinite Maps

-The method described above will fail for infinite maps (it should be clear that we cannot check all points on an infinite map ;)), but using a modified version could do the job.
+), but using a modified version could do the job.
 The idea is to check discovered regions only, and expand the checked area during the player's exploration.
 The main issue with this approach is that it is not deterministic by default:

 Think of two players approaching the same point (which would be the best place for a settlement in the local surrounding) from different directions.
 Both may find a "good" position near the optimal point (e.g. the first place that reaches the threshold value) and a settlement would be founded there.